premjithbenny/premjithbenny/README.md

-Here’s a tailored version of your GitHub `README.md` to match your MLOps and DevOps profile:

----

 # Hi there 👋, I'm Premjith

 I'm an experienced **MLOps and DevOps Engineer** with a strong background in deploying and maintaining AI models and microservices within Kubernetes environments.
 I specialize in integrating machine learning with infrastructure using **NVIDIA's AI Stack** and have hands-on experience with **NVIDIA hardware** like DGX, IGX, and Jetson devices.